Ask a Librarian:

-This research guide is intended to help you locate accurate legal information about child custody, support, and visitation in Texas.
-The information on this page is geared toward pro se and self-represented litigants who wish to take care of things without an attorney.
+This research guide will help you find legal information about child custody, support, and visitation in Texas.

 If you have a library account in good standing, you can check out an OverDrive e-book title or access our remote databases.
 Don't have a library account?
 Texas residents can register for a library account from home!
 Learn more about how to register from home.